-“(f) By March 31, 2022, the OSSE, in coordination with the Office of the Chief Technology Officer, shall develop and submit to the Council, a plan for:
+“(f)(1) By March 14, 2022, the OSSE, in coordination with the Office of the Chief Technology Officer, shall develop and submit to the Council, a plan for:

-“(1) Creating a system to identify, code, and track courses offered by the District’s local education agencies (“LEAs”) and to delineate which of the offered courses are substantially similar for research, reporting, and other purposes as determined by OSSE;
+“(A) Creating a standardized course-coding system, such as the School Courses for the Exchange of Data (SCED) Classification System as provided in the National Forum on Education Statistics guidance, to identify, code, and track all courses offered by the District’s loLEAs.
+Such system shall include:

+“(i) Course codes and descriptions;

+“(ii) Course enrollment, including dual enrollment;

+“(iii) Final course grades; and

+“(iv) Credit hours;

-“(2) Developing and implementing an early warning system for use by the LEAs to identify individual students at risk of high school disengagement or dropping out of school, which shall use at least the following statewide data:
+“(B) Developing and implementing an early warning system for use by the LEAs to identify individual students at risk of high school disengagement or dropping out of school, which shall use at least the following statewide data:

-“(A) Student test scores on prior English language arts and math statewide assessments;
+“(i) Student test scores on prior English language arts and math statewide assessments;

-“(B) Chronic absenteeism and truancy rates in the 8th grade;
+“(ii) Chronic absenteeism and truancy rates in the 8th grade;

-“(C) Out-of-school suspension rates;
+“(iii) Out-of-school suspension rates;

-“(D) Mid-year school transfer rates; and
+“(iv) Mid-year school transfer rates; and

-“(E) Designation of students as special education, English language learner, or at-risk.
+“(v) Designation of students as special education, English language learner, or at-risk.

-“(3) Making improvements to the District’s EDW that align with the National Forum of Education Statistics guidance for statewide data system capacities and the collection, maintenance of, and longitudinal linkage of standard statewide data system data elements.”.
+“(C) Making improvements to the District’s EDW system that align with the National Forum of Education Statistics guidance for statewide data system capacities and the collection, maintenance of, and longitudinal linkage of standard statewide data system data elements.

+“(2)(A) The plan required pursuant to paragraph (1) of this subsection shall include a detailed cost analysis and implementation timeline for each component of the plan.

+“(B) A plan that proposes a pilot rather than full-scale implementation of all components required in paragraph (1) of this subsection shall not satisfy the requirements of subparagraph (A) of this paragraph.

+“(C) If OSSE proposes not to use the course coding system commonly used in Virginia and Maryland, then it needs to explain in particular detail why.”.

 Sec.
 4183.
 The Early Warning and Support System Act of 2012, effective June 19, 2012 (D.C.
 Law 19-142; D.C.
 Official Code § 38-751.01 et seq.), is repealed.